ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ### TEST-RUN: Checking if rainbow_bridge is working fine and local execution

 **Note (May 2025): I had done the test already and rainbow is currently working correctly (using the rainbow_bridge_unzipfix version).
-Feel free to skip the test if you know rainbow is working.
-If it is not, this is a good test to see if your set up or rainbow itself is causing the issue**
+Feel free to skip the test.
+Yet if rainbow is not working for you, this is a good test to see if your set up or rainbow itself is causing the issue(s)**

 *You only need to do this test the very first time you're trying to use `rainbow_bridge` or if you suspect the pipeline is not working at all*